 [AD] This post was written in association with CICA UK.
-Therefore,parts of this article are sponsered.
-To read more, please see the disclaimer.
+Please see the disclaimer.

 Are you aware of the signs of psychological abuse in the workplace?

 All you need to do is tune into the news or switch on the television to spot stories laden with abuse.
 These can sdbe stories in regard to sexual abuse, child abuse, abuse of power, domestic violence and many others.
 Psychological abuse, however, is grossly underreported and can go undetected for years.
 It’s usually slow and subtle, breaking away at the victim over a long period of time.
 It might even manipulate their thoughts and memory to reflect the abuser’s needs.